About Me (Barbara Weibel)

-There are a few bits ‘n pieces about Italy rolling around in my mind (some informative tips, others funny) that I couldn’t make fit in any other blog entry, so I decided to lump them all together in this final post about Italy:
+There are a few thoughts rolling around in my mind that are good Italy tips and tidbits (some informative, others funny) that I couldn’t make fit in any other blog entry, so I decided to lump them all together in this final post about Italy:

 • At least 50 percent of everything you want to see in Italy will be under restoration and not viewable